ankit0tech/buybook/README.md

 3. Import database/www_project.sql file in phpmyadmin to add all tables and data in database.
 4. Open index.php file in browser according to your wamp server.

-Admin Login Details
+Admin Login Details.
-Use the Same Login Form(Given on left Sidebar on front Page)
+Use the Same Login Form(Given on left Sidebar on front Page).
-Username: admin@admin.com
+Username: admin@admin.com.
-Password: admin
+Password: admin.